 Dehumidification is often part of any strategy for reducing high moisture levels in a home.
 Basement waterproofing and crawlspace encapsulation are other effective ways to limit moisture from entering your living space.

-Preventing small particles from drifting around in the air that fills your home requires a lot more work than remembering to replace your furnace air filter on a regular basis.
-While filters are important, they don't do a lot to improve the quality of air in your home because many of the offending particles never make it to a return duct.
+Preventing small particles from drifting around in the air that fills your home requires a lot more work than remembering to replace your furnace air filter regularly.
+While filters are important, they don’t do a lot to improve the quality of air in your home because many of the offending particles never make it to a return duct.